yellowberryHN/redive/docs/guide.md

 ## What is this?

 This document contains instructions for setting up a WACCA arcade cabinet with a thrown together OS while still maintaining the functionality of the game.
-I've written this guide to be as friendly I could, however there may be room for improvement.
+I've written this guide to be as beginner friendly as I could, however there may be room for improvement.

 > WARNING: **Disclaimer**
 > This process takes a while (around 2-3 hours), there's a lot of tedious setup, and it's a bit of a pain in the ass.